-In 2018, GPIC will carry out a total plants turnaround after being in operation for almost 3 year continuously.
-Hence, the projected production and Exports is expected to be less compared to 2017.
-The total planned production of Ammonia, Urea and Methanol in 2018 will be 1.48 million tons, out of which 1.12 million tons will be available for export.
+In 2018, GPIC carried out a major plant turnaround after being in operation for almost three years.
+Hence, the production and exports as expected were less as compared to 2019.
+The total actual production of ammonia, urea and methanol in 2018 was 1.5 million tons, out of which 1.12 million tons was exported.

 In 2017,GPIC was also among the first industrial organisations in the Kingdom of Bahrain to acquire the "Port Operator License" in July 2017 by the Ports and Maritime Affairs (PMA).
+The subject license was renewed successfully in 2019.
 This license allows GPIC to solely operate and manage its jetty for the export of urea to the international market.